Looking for a challenge? Broaden your horizon by adding an extra programme to your Master’s!

 We advise you to start with your Master's first, before applying for a Master Honours Programme.
 A couple of months of studying will help you to decide whether a Master Honour Programme will be feasible for you.
 You can discuss this option with your study adviser.

 If you do decide to apply for an Honours programme, note that acceptance is based on a selection procedure.
 Honours programmes are aimed at master's students who are among the top 10% of their class.

 Curious about what students have to say about our Honours programmes?
 Check out the video below.

 The Master-Insert is open to all enrolled master’s students at UT.
 However, admission is based on your motivation.
-On successfully completing the programme, you will receive a certificate in Shaping Responsible Futures.
+On successfully completing the full programme, you will receive a certificate in Shaping Responsible Futures.